Developing a Membership Strategy

 What follows below are some steps that you can use to developing a membership development plan for your club.
 It is a summary of the Rotary International documentStrengthening Your Membership-Creating Your Membership Development Plan 2015.

 You can download this document by clicking on the Resources link.

 You can use this information with the Club Assessment Tools document from the Resources section.

 You can also use the other pages on this site, in particular How To Recruit New Members and How To Retain New Members.

 These are your pages, so if you have ideas on developing a membership strategy, please share them.
-You can click on the link on the bottom of this page, or on our Facebook button below.
+You can click on the link at the bottom of this page.

 The document is divided into six chapters.

 2. Creating a Vision For Your Club

 6. Resources and Tools